 What is minoxidil?

 Minoxidil (Rogaine) was the first drug approved by the FDA for the treatment of male pattern baldness.
 It is a potassium channel agonist and contains the chemical structure of nitric oxide which is a potent blood vessel dilator.
-Originally, minoxidil tablets were developed to treat high blood pressure but it was later found to be an effective treatment for hair loss.
+Minoxidil tablets were originally developed to treat high blood pressure in patients but it was later found to be an effective treatment for the issue of hair loss.
 The tablet was reformulated into a topical solution and foam that could be applied directly to balding areas of the scalp.

 How does it work?

-The exact mechanism by which minoxidil promotes hair growth is still uncertain.
+Even after years of use by medical professionals, the exact mechanism by which minoxidil promotes hair growth is still uncertain.
 It was initially thought to be due to the vasodilatory effect of minoxidil on the blood vessels.
 This dilation presumably allows for improved oxygen flow as well as blood and nutrient flow to the hair follicles.
-We know there are several other mechanisms in play concerning minoxidil effect on hair growth but it is not certain which one is the main factor.
+We know there are several other mechanisms in play concerning the effect minoxidil has on hair growth but it is not certain which one is the main factor.

 Can both men and women use the product?

 Both men and women may use minoxidil for the treatment of androgenetic alopecia.
-The male and female over-the-counter versions of minoxidil only differ in the concentration.
+The male and female over-the-counter versions of minoxidil only differ in their concentration.

 Is there a difference between the results for men and women?

 Minoxidil is formulated for use by both men and women with androgenetic alopecia.
-Not everyone responds the same to minoxidil.
+Each person is different so not everyone responds the same to the use of minoxidil.
 Those considered to have a good response should see an improvement in the density of their hair after several months of using the product twice a day.

 How do I use Rogaine?

-Depending on the area that you are treating, dispense an adequate amount of minoxidil onto your fingers.
+Depending on the area of the scalp that you are treating, dispense an adequate amount of minoxidil onto your fingers.
 Part your hair in the thinning areas and place the foam directly on the scalp.
-Spread the foam on the scalp of the thinning area and gently massage to make sure it covers the entire area.
-Wash hands after the application is finished and then let your scalp dry.
+Spread the foam on the scalp of the thinning area and gently massage it in the targeted area to make sure it covers the entire area.
+Wash your hands after the application is finished and then let your scalp dry.
 Apply once in the morning then repeat the same process at night before going to bed.

 What happens if I forget to take it one day?

-If you forget to use minoxidil one day, there is no need to double the dosage.
-Doubling the daily dose will not increase the results seen from the extra dose.
-You will however, experience more side effects such as itching, burning, and irritation.
+If you forget to use minoxidil one day, there is no need to double the dosage the next day.
+Doubling the daily dose will not increase the results seen from applying the extra dose.
+You can experience more side effects such as itching, burning and irritation.